High Bounce Rate Isn’t Good News

 The Ideal Bounce Rate

-In an article by Jay Peyton in Rocket Fuel, he writes that the most ideal and excellent bounce rate is in the range of 26 to 40 percent.
+In Jay Penton’s article discussing the average bounce rate in Google Analytics, he writes that the most ideal and excellent bounce rate is in the range of 26 to 40 percent.
 The average is between 41 to 55 percent .
 56 to 70% percent is higher but should not be alarming.
 However, rates beyond 70 percent are concerning and website owners should think up a strategy to decrease their bounce rate.
 Additionally, Google Analytics also has a “Benchmarking” option.
 This gives a visualization of the average bounce rate for the industry they think matches your site.

 Misconceptions Between Exit Rate Vs Bounce Rate